CtrlK

 Actionability

 The skill provides concrete, executable bash commands throughout (clang-format --dry-run, diff commands, find/xargs pipelines, pre-commit YAML config).
-The code style analysis workflow includes specific verification commands and a clear scoring methodology.
-Commands are copy-paste ready.
+The code style analysis workflow includes specific weighted scoring methodology and iteration steps.
+The template selection, editor integration, and CI/CD workflows all have copy-paste ready commands and configurations.

 3 / 3